 I could really go on and on about this.
 During every phone call I ever made to Optum, I explained how critical the medicine is and how skipping even one day is highly discouraged.
 Not once did I ever get the feeling that they understood or even cared.

 Compare that level of service to Caremark, who I had been able to use before my insurance forced me into OptumRx's hands.
 CareMark would call me when they knew I was almost due for a refill.
 Not just one call, but a call at least once or twice a day until they reached me personally and could verify that I wanted them shipped.
 Those people not only cared, but went out of their way to make sure I didn't forget to get my refill processed.
 Now with Optum, I know I need to be extremely proactive, and stay on top of them until I get my refill.
 I seriously have no trust in them.
 I don't know who runs the show there, but they seem clueless and extremely unorganized.
 All I can say is if you are forced to deal with them as I have been, good luck.
 Don't assume they mean what they say or say what they mean.
 I don't think anybody there really knows what is going on.

-This person wrote the review because of poor customer service of optumrx prescription refill from OptumRx.
+This person wrote the review because of poor customer service at OptumRx.
 Reviewer claimed that he or she wants OptumRx to read this review and look into the issue (if any).

 The author asks this business to immediately contact him/ her to briefly discuss his/ her negative experience with the company.